Shoyeb-Tahasildar/Spring-boot-application-with-war-file/README.md

-# Spring-boot-application-with-war-file
+# Spring-boot-application-with-war-file-generation-logic
-This application is for the war file creation of the spring boot application.
+This application is for creating the war file for the spring boot application.